On large Sidon sets: New construction

 Subtracting (3) from (2) and using (4) gives

 which is always $\geq 0$ because of (5).
 This shows the linearity of the inverse.
 The existence of the Sidon set follows from \corref{cor:main}. \end{proof}

-Hence, the linearity is roughly $2^{n/2+1}=2^{(n+2)/2}$, which is larger than the linearity of the almost bent functions (they have linearity $2^{(n+1)/2}$).
-This shows that the inverse function gives an improvement of the classical constructions.
+The inverse function is not almost bent for odd $n\geq 5$ because of its Walsh coefficients.
+This results in an improvement in size compared to the Sidon sets with classical parameters (see \remref{rem:classical}).
 A few concrete values for the size of Sidon sets using the inverse function are contained in \tabref{tab:SidonSizesOverview}.

 Let us finally discuss the Dobbertin functions \cite{Dobbertin2001}.
-It is an infinite family of APN functions $\binvn{n}\to\binvn{n}$.
+It is an infinite family of APN functions $\binvn{n}\to\binvn{n}$ which is not almost bent \cite{CanteautCharpinDobbertin2000}.
 The Walsh spectrum and the linearity is not known, but there is a conjecture about it, see \cite{BudaghyanCalderiniCarletDavidovaKaleyski2020}.
-The authors of that paper computed the Walsh spectrum for several cases ($n\leq 35$); in the range of our table \tabref{tab:SidonSizesOverview}, the cases $n=5$ and $n=10$ are important: The linearities are $12$ ($n=5$) and $80$ ($n=10$).
-If $n=15$, the linearity is $576$, a value which is larger than the linearity of the inverse function.
+The authors of that paper computed the Walsh spectrum for several cases $n\leq 35$; in the range of \tabref{tab:SidonSizesOverview}, the cases $n=5$ and $n=10$ are important: the linearities are $12$ ($n=5$) and $80$ ($n=10$).
+For $n=15$, the linearity is $576$, a value which is larger than the linearity of the inverse function.
 But let us first note that the Dobbertin function $\binvn{10}\to \binvn{10}$ can be used to improve the best known lower bound on the size of Sidon sets in dimension $t=19$, once more using \corref{cor:main}:

 \begin{thm} There exists a Sidon set of size $552$ in $\binvn{19}$. \end{thm}

 \begin{rem} Dobbertin functions exist for all $n$ divisible by $5$.
 If the conjecture in \cite{BudaghyanCalderiniCarletDavidovaKaleyski2020} about the Walsh spectrum of these functions is true, then the general formula for the linearity of the Dobbertin function is $2^{3n/5} + 2^{2n/5}$ and leads to Sidon sets of size